wences-sanchez/Knowledge-Base/pages/Bash Shell Scripting, 2nd edition.md

 - How could you make a script to call it wherever? #flashcard
 	- By:
 		- `$ export PATH=$PATH:$( pwd )`
 		- With *:* because that's the path delimiter
+	- Or:
+		-
 	-